cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 ## Deploy SQL

-- Now that we've created a new cluster, the next step is to deploy sql server database.
-Res-Edge data service requires a sql server database for start up.
+- Now that we've created a new cluster, the next step is to deploy SQL Server database.
+Res-Edge data service requires a SQL Server database for start up.
 This database serves as an inventory storage for management of hierarchal groups, clusters, namespaces, and applications.

 ```bash